sphinx-doc/alabaster/README.rst

   they all collapse to the same indent level when viewed on smaller display sizes.
 Thanks to Bram Geron for catch & patch, and to Jochen Kupperschmidt for review/discussion.
+* #44 (partial; via #57) Add an opt-in fixed sidebar behavior for users who prefer a sidebar that never scrolls out of view.
+Credit: Joe Cross.

 .. _Codecov: https://codecov.io